The Show Ring

+Dogs are judged on the move, on the stack (for most breeds, this is a 4 square standing position) and by feel.
+Judges will run their hands over the dog while they stand to check key structural points.
 Dogs are able to be shown at almost any age, the only exception being puppies under the age of three months.
 They must however, be purebred and registered with the ANKC on the main register if they are entire, or the neuter register if they are desexed.
 The ANKC allows neutered dogs to compete in the show ring, however, they do not compete against entire dogs and have their own points system and titles.
 Baby puppies (those under the age of 6 months) are not eligible for title points so are judged separately from the older dogs.

 The only equipment truely needed to enter the show ring is a collar/lead, a number holder and a pair of closed in shoes, however, as with many dog activities, there are options at either end of the budget scale.

 For a basic set up to show your dog, you will need:

 How much training is needed?